POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 5. **I am unable to open HDF5 files created by POSYDON.
 What should I do?**
     If you're on a Mac, there might be an issue with the HDF5 installation.
     Make sure you have the :code:`hdf5` and :code:`pytables` packages installed through conda in your environment with :code:`conda install hdf5 pytables` before running POSYDON!
-    Although they are dependencies of POSYDON, sometimes they're not installed correctly on Mac.
+    Although they are dependencies of POSYDON, sometimes they are not installed correctly on Mac.

 6. **Are there any examples or tutorials available?**
     Yes, you can check our :ref:`roadmap <roadmap>` for tutorials related to different POSYDON components, including population synthesis, creating core datasets, and running your own MESA grids with POSYDON.